carleyskitchen/agency-jekyll-theme/_posts/2011-12-01-healthy_meal_prep.markdown

 alt: image-alt
 project-date: April 2014
 client: Start Bootstrap
-description: "Healthy, plant-based food made in your own home and tailored to individual dietary preferences.
+description: "Healthy, organic, plant-based food made in your own home and tailored to individual dietary preferences.
 Cost includes a full day of food, but clients are encouraged to provide any supplemental items they wish to include in their meals, or choose to supplement the package with a personal shopping service for a more personalized meal plan.
+Ingredients are organic, local, fresh, and seasonal whenever possible.
 Couples or group rates are also available upon request."
 ---
 <table class="table table-bordered">
   <tr>